-Under the direction of the Associate Chaplain and the Director of the Religious Life Council, the different religious organizations meet regularly at the Religious Life Council to plan programs and to share concerns.
+Under the direction of the Director of the Religious Life Council and the Associate Chaplain, the different religious organizations meet regularly at the Religious Life Council to plan programs and to share concerns.
 Jews, Christians, Buddhists, Muslims, Hindus, and Pan Africans exercise their faith with integrity and engage each other in open dialogue.
 Various ecumenical and interfaith worship services occur throughout the year.
-In addition, the Theological School offers weekly worship services in BC Chapel open to all students.
+In addition, the Theological School offers weekly worship services open to all students.

-RELIGIOUS AND SPIRITUAL LIFE www.depts.drew.edu/chaplain
+OFFICE OF RELIGIOUS AND SPIRITUAL LIFE

-Rev. Robb Shoaf, Director of

-Religious Life, rshoaf@drew.edu

-Akiva Roth, Associate Chaplain

-x3711
+www.depts.drew.edu/chaplain Rev. Tanya Bennett, Director of the Religious Life Council, Mead Hall 021 x3718 Akiva D. Roth, Associate Chaplain Mead Hall 021, x3711

-Akiva Roth, Rev. Shoaf, and other campus ministers are available to all students, faculty, and staff regardless of their religious affiliation.
+Akiva Roth, Rev. Bennett, and other campus ministers are available to all students, faculty, and staff regardless of their religious affiliation.
 The Religious and Spiritual Life staff seek to provide assistance in the following ways:

-- Counseling persons who need to share problems or confidential matters - Helping people to integrate their spiritual, academic, and professional concerns - Enabling leadership of worship and study groups - Encouraging dialogue between different religious expressions in a positive multicultural setting - Applying the resources of our interfaith community to current intellectual and ethical issues - Teaching academic courses in the College
+- Advising persons who need to share problems or confidential matters - Helping people to integrate their spiritual, academic, and professional concerns - Enabling leadership of worship and study groups - Encouraging dialogue between different religious expressions in a positive multicultural setting - Applying the resources of our interfaith community to current intellectual and ethical issues - Teaching academic courses in the College that advance knowledge of religious traditions and that support the spiritual development of students.

-RELIGIOUS LIFE COUNCIL (RLC)

-The Religious Life Council is an interfaith, representative body that includes students, faculty, and campus ministers from the different religious organizations.
-The goals of the council are to provide multicultural and interdisciplinary co-curricular learning opportunities that advance knowledge of religious traditions and that support the spiritual development of students.
 Additionally, the RLC plans various campus-wide events throughout the year, such as Festival of Lights, the Interfaith Leadership for Life program, and the Interfaith Storytelling Festival.
 The council also sponsors Spirituality House on Asbury 3rd floor.

+RELIGIOUS LIFE COUNCIL (RLC) Rev. Tanya Bennett, Director Mead Hall 021, x3718

+The Religious Life Council is an interfaith, representative body that includes students, faculty, and campus ministers from the different religious organizations.
+The goals of the council are to provide multicultural and interdisciplinary co-curricular learning opportunities